-RHB Investment Bank Group may also accept non-tangible securities as support, such as guarantees from individuals, corporates and institutions, bank guarantees, debenture and assignment of contract proceeds, subject to internal guidelines on eligibility.
+RHB Investment Bank Group may also accept non-tangible securities as credit support, such as guarantees from individuals, corporates and institutions, bank guarantees, debenture and assignment of contract proceeds, negative pledge, charge over lease and letter of awareness/comfort/support which are subject to internal guidelines on eligibility.
 Currently, RHB Investment Bank Group does not employ the use of derivative credit instruments or on-balance sheet netting to mitigate its credit exposures.
-Where possible, RHB Investment Bank Group enters into International Swaps and Derivatives Association (ISDA) Master Agreement with its derivative and swap counterparties as the master agreement provides the legal certainty that the credit exposures between counterparties will be netted.
+Where possible, RHB Investment Bank Group enters in to International Swaps and Derivatives Association (ISDA) Master Agreement with its derivative and swap counterparties as the master agreement provides the legal certainty that the credit exposures between counterparties will be netted.